koreacsl/BranchCloak/pht_collision_test/README.md

 ```

 - `make safe` should produce a binary containing the inserted r-branches that obfuscate the PHT state.

-**🔴 IMPORTANT —** To run the original (unprotected) attack scenario, remove this code and recompile the victim binary (i.e., remove the r-branch).
+- **⚠️ IMPORTANT:** To run the original (unprotected) attack scenario, remove this code and recompile the victim binary (i.e., remove the r-branch).

 ```c
 if (rand() % 2) { asm volatile("nop;" ::: "rax", "rdx"); } /* SAFE_BRANCH */